Writing for a global audience? Here’s our list of what to do and avoid.

 - Research and know your target audience.
 This sounds obvious, but you want to make sure to clear up anything that may be confusing to a different culture.
-According to HiPay, you should try to adapt your format to the traditional writing of the specific country.
-The blog says, “
+You should try to adapt your format to the traditional writing of the specific country.

 - Include interactive elements.
 Ideally, you’d like to receive feedback.
 So, including things like surveys, polls, newsletter subscription requests, or questionnaires about the site’s quality will allow for visitor engagement.
 This will add appeal to your audience.